florenceasitwas/site/_texts/bigallo_hotspots.md

 “(The captains) directed that the Procurator pay to the painter Bartolommeo the sum of 62 lire 3 soldi and 6 denari for the work that he did to paint the top of the oratory.”

-## Fanciulli Smarriti
+## The Abandonment and Restitution of Children

-Niccolò di Pietro Gerini and Ambrogio di Baldese, The Abandonment and Restitution of Children, 1386.
+Niccolò di Pietro Gerini and Ambrogio di Baldese, 1386.

 The company of the Misercordia paid Niccolò di Pietro Gerini and Ambrogio di Baldese 17 florins at the completion of their project to paint a monumental fresco on the façade of their residence hall that looked down on the Piazza S. Giovanni and the Baptistery for which it was named.
 This appears to have been the last of a number of payments (perhaps of a similar amount) that the artists received.